Creating artifacts¶

 php_version: '8.2'

-# the package registry.
+# Includes a component to push the artifact to the package registry.

-- component: $CI_SERVER_FQDN/resources/dxp-ci-catalog/create-artifact-release@~latest
+- component: $CI_SERVER_FQDN/resources/dxp-ci-catalog/publish-artifact@1

-# Ensures the artifact release build job depends on the composer build job.
+# Ensures the artifact release build job depends on the composer build job

 dependencies: